yaffiz20/yaffiz20/README.md

-- 👋 Hi, I’m Yaffu Zeyvald
+- 👋 Hi, I’m Yaffi Zeyvald
 I am a software engineer, I love the field and enjoy rubbing shoulders with it.